Never Too Busy To Moot

-This really is a must.
-You want to be an advocate, so go and advocate.
+Making time really is a must.
+You want to be an advocate, so go and advocate!
 All Inns run competitions.
-Usually one main competition, like Middle Temple’s Rosamund Smith, but various other opportunities throughout the year.
+Usually one main competition, like Middle Temple’s Rosamund Smith, but there are various other opportunities throughout the year.

-NEVER “um and ah”.
 That is what toddlers do.
 It looks silly.
 And it shall make you more nervous.
 The best way to deal with a tricky question that you can’t bat off right away is to say “May Your Honour give me a few moments/ a moment”?
 They will.
 They will appreciate you want to think and formulate a relevantly persuasive answer.
 Don’t just vomit back something for the sake of being quick.
-This applies to Pupillage interviews, also.
+This applies to pupillage interviews, also.
 It happens in court often enough!

 Your moot judge will read your skeleton argument beforehand.
 You will not win simply by having a pretty skeleton argument.
 At the same, he or she does not want to be battling with a War and Peace sized bundle.
 Buzz words of the day: Chronology (if needs be), clear, concise, easy to follow and manageable.